8 Things That Will Probably Be Extinct by the Year 2030

 All those cord-cutters you keep hearing about?
 They’re leading the way.
 In 2017, 22 million Americans cut the cord on their cable in favor of streaming services.

 With smartphone companies devoting more and more resources toward secure mobile payments, expect physical credit and debit cards to fall by the wayside.
 In the future, you’ll be scanning your smartphone instead.
-Here’s how to pay for anything without a wallet.

 Unless you’re a professional photographer, you most likely won’t be shelling out a couple hundred dollars anytime soon to purchase a digital camera.
 Better idea: Use that money to upgrade your phone.
 Modern smartphone cameras are easy to use and work just as well as top-of-the-line digital ones, if not better.
-Don’t miss this expert guide for taking superior photos on your smartphone.